 D-Series attachments are available in over 100 model configurations for use with wheel loaders, excavators, backhoe-loaders and skid steers.
 They are designed to screen, crush, pulverize, aerate, blend, mix, separate, feed and load materials all in one stage.
 “The ALLU power adjustment valve promotes powerful startup and rotation, allowing the attachment to efficiently screen and crush wet or dry material from .6- to 6-in. fragment sizes,” says Allen.

-MB America takes a different approach with its bucket crushers, replacing the counter-rotating shafts with an eccentric actuated by a hydraulic motor — a concept similar to mobile jaw crushers.
+MB America takes a different approach with its bucket crushers, replacing the counter-rotating shafts with an eccentric actuated by a hydraulic motor — a concept similar to that used in mobile jaw crushers.
 The bucket crushers can generate 19,000 lbs. of force per square centimeter, though the company says the buckets are capable of much higher crushing energy.

 “There is a multiplier effect on the power because of the elliptical movement of the jaws,” explains Max Ravazzolo, CEO, MB America.
 “It grabs the material and then there is a slicing effect on the crystals.
 The pressure is applied in two different ways and that creates cracks inside the [material’s] structure.”
-This enables the bucket crushers to break even very hard materials such as basalt and granite.
+This enables the bucker crushers to break even very hard materials such as basalt and granite.

 MB America bucket crushers are available in size classes suited for skid steers, backhoe-loaders, wheel loaders and excavators up to 154,000 lbs.
-List prices can range from $36,000 for the MB-L 160 skid-steer model up to $275,000 for the BF 150.10 model for specific mining applications.
+List prices can range from $36,000 for the MB-L 160 skid-steer model up to $275,000 for the BF 150.10 model for mining applications.